Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Main Results

-The parties have access to only single system probe.
-For GDA, we first consider that Alice starts the protocol.
-Alice needs to eliminate at least three unitaries so that Bob can distinguish two unitaries on his side.
-Bob cannot distinguish more than two unitaries as the evolved states will span a two-dimensional subspace.
-The distinguishable pairs of Bob are $\{(\I_2, X),(H,\overline{H}),(\I_2,H), (X,\overline{H})\}$.
-So the necessary eliminated triples of Alice are $\{(X,X,XZ),(\I_2,Z,XZ),(Z,X,XZ),(\I_2,X,XZ)\}$.
-With single system probe (qubit probe), she wants to eliminate three qubit states.
-It is only possible when three states are the same with some arbitrary phase.
-Only the triple $(X,X,XZ)$ satisfies this condition with probe $\ket{0}$ or $\ket{1}$.
-So there does not exist such a measurement which Alice can use so that Bob only has the favorable pairs.
-Similarly, if Bob starts the protocol, one can follow the same analysis as before.
+Second, we consider LDA with single-system probes, starting with the scenario in which Alice initiates the protocol.
+In order for Bob to complete the discrimination, Alice must eliminate at least three unitaries, leaving at most two candidates for Bob.
+This is necessary because Bob cannot distinguish more than two unitaries, as the corresponding evolved states lie in a two-dimensional subspace.
+The distinguishable pairs on Bob's side are $\{(\I_2, X), (H,\overline{H}), (\I_2,H), (X,\overline{H})\}$.
+Accordingly, the triples that Alice must eliminate are $\{(X,X,XZ), (\I_2,Z,XZ), (Z,X,XZ), (\I_2,X,XZ)\}$.
+To achieve such elimination using a single-system probe, Alice’s measurement must be chosen so that the corresponding POVM element is orthogonal to all three resulting states for any given triple.
+This is only possible if the POVM element is rank-one and the three states are identical up to a global phase.
+Among the listed triples, only $(X,X,XZ)$ satisfies this condition, with probe $\ket{0}$ or $\ket{1}$.
+Therefore, no measurement strategy allows Alice to eliminate the required triples in general. \\ It is also straightforward to see that multi-round LOCC protocols do not offer any advantage.
+Suppose Alice eliminates one or two unitaries in the first round, leaving at least two distinct unitaries.
+Since the elimination process necessarily involves rank-one POVM elements, the post-measurement states corresponding to the remaining unitaries become identical.
+Consequently, any subsequent operation by Bob, along with classical communication, cannot help Alice further discriminate among them.
+Hence, the protocol fails. \\ Similarly, if Bob starts the protocol, one can follow the same analysis as before.
 The triples Bob can eliminate are $(H,\overline{H},H)$ and $(\I_2,H,H)$.
-Eliminating these triples can make it possible to distinguish only $\mathcal{W}_1,\mathcal{W}_2$ and $\mathcal{W}_3$.
-So irrespective of the starter, GDA remains unsuccessful in this distinguishing task.
-Consequently, GDR also fails.
+Eliminating these triples can make it possible to distinguish only $\mathcal{W}_1,\mathcal{W}_2$ and $\mathcal{W}_4$.
+So, irrespective of the starter, LDA remains unsuccessful in this distinguishing task.